eachristgr/Computer-Architecture/Lab03/README.md

 #### 1.2.
 Energy Efficiency

 Energy and power are closely related but are not the same physical quantity.
 Energy is the total amount of work done, and power is how fast you can do it.
 In other words, power is energy per unit of time.
-A battery holds a particular amount of energy, a CPU that need a certaiwn amount of power to run can show how quickly power is drawn from the battery and determines how long its stored energy will last.
+A battery holds a particular amount of energy, a CPU that need a certain amount of power to run can show how quickly power is drawn from the battery and determines how long its stored energy will last.

 So assuming the same battery, a 40 Watt processor can reduce the battery's life ten times faster than a 4 Watt processor.